SilvioBaratto/stockpy/README.md

 ## Usage
 To use **stockpy**, start by importing the relevant models from the `stockpy.neural_network` and `stockpy.probabilistic` modules.
 The library can be used with various types of input data, such as CSV files, pandas dataframes, numpy arrays and torch arrays.

 Here's an example to demonstrate the usage of stockpy for regression.
-In this example, we read a CSV file containing stock market data for Apple (AAPL), split the data into training and testing sets, fit an CNN model to the training data, and use the model to make predictions on the test data:
+In this example, we read a CSV file containing stock market data for Apple (AAPL), split the data into training and testing sets, fit an LSTM model to the training data, and use the model to make predictions on the test data:

 ```Python
 from stockpy.neural_network import CNNRegressor